JureSeselj/discover-the-world/README.md

 ### Footer

-+ The footer appear only on high score and end pages contains the copyright text.
++ The footer appear only on high score and end pages containing the copyright text.

 ![Footer](/docs/footer-image.png)